Mark-Tevin/alx-system_engineering-devops/0x1A-application_server/README.md

-Here’s a structured and informative README for your AirBnB clone project:
+Here’s a structured and informative README for your Application server project:

 ---